-It’s no secret that the Renault ZOE ZE 40 battery pack is made with 192 LG Chem E63 cells.
-However, only now thanks to a leaked document we have access to the complete specs of these NCM 622 battery cells.
+While not officially confirmed, it seems that the Renault ZOE ZE 40 battery pack is made with 192 LG Chem LGX E63 cells.
+Now, thanks to a leaked document we have access to the complete specs of these NCM 622 battery cells.

-Let’s take a closer look to the LG Chem E63 cell.
+Let’s take a closer look at the LG Chem LGX E63 battery cell.

 - Nominal Capacity: 65,6 Ah (discharged at 21,6 A) – 64,8 Ah (discharged at 32,5 A)